 2) …is comfortable to dance with.

-He knows that by holding his dance posture with a nice, long spine he’ll be able to easily negotiate the team successfully through the song.
-Consequently, he will not push or pull while partner dancing.
+He knows that by holding his dance posture while keeping a nice, long spine, it’ll feel good to dance with him.
+Consequently, there’s no need to push or pull while partner dancing.

 3) …has excellent communication skills.

-This is not to say that he must be a witty conversationalist, although that would be nice.
-The leader has many decisions to make and he must be eager to convey his actions to his partner.
-For example, what dance they’ll do, the timing he’s using, and the direction they’ll be moving.
+This is not to say that he has to be a witty conversationalist, although that would be nice.
+The leader has many decisions to make and he must direct his partner.
+For example, he decides what dance they’ll do, the timing he’s using, and the direction they’ll be moving.

 4) …is decisive.